Joko Diaz

-Francisco Gutierrez Diaz Jr., better known by his screen name Joko Diaz, is a Filipino actor.
+Francisco Gutierrez Diaz Jr. (born April 26, 1976), better known by his screen name Joko Diaz, is a Filipino actor.
 Throughout his career, he has won two FAP Awards and is three-time FAMAS Award nominee.
-He is best known for his antagonist portrayals and action movie lead roles.
+He is best known for his antagonist and main villain portrayals and action movie lead roles.

 Career

 Diaz began his acting career in 1984.
-In 1998, he became a talent of Viva Films, where he initially starred in teen comedy films, such as Estudyante Blues (1989) and Teacher's Enemy No. 1 (1990).
-He also had a special role in the 1988 film Boy Negro, where he portrayed the young titular character.
+In 1988, he became a talent of Viva Films, where he initially starred in teen comedy films, such as Estudyante Blues (1989) and Teacher's Enemy No. 1 (1990).
+He also had a special role in the 1988 film Boy Negro as the young titular character, in which he won as Best Child Performer in the 7th FAP Awards.

-In 1992, he was launched under Viva's action stable through Angelito San Miguel at ang mga Batang City Jail and since bagged either co-lead or supporting roles in various action films, such as Blue Jeans Gang (1992), Pita (1993) and Brat Pack (1994).
-In 1995, he was launched into stardom with the biopic The Grepor Butch Belgica Story, where he portrayed the titular role.
+In 1992, he was launched under Viva's action stable through Angelito San Miguel at ang Mga Batang City Jail and since bagged either co-lead or supporting roles in various action films, such as Blue Jeans Gang (1992), Pita (1993) and Brat Pack (1994).
+In 1995, he was launched into stardom with the biopic The Grepor Butch Belgica Story, where he portrayed the titular character.
 Since then, he became among the country's action stars at that time, bagging mostly lead roles in various action films, such as Masamang Damo (1996), Anak ni Boy Negro (1997), Squala (1998) and Sugo ng Tondo (2000).

 Since 2009, he bags supporting roles in various TV series, notably villain roles.

+Jeric Raval and Diaz, as one of the villains will be part of The Guardian (2024 film).